-My dad and I went and got the others off to school.
-With that much adrenaline coursing through my veins I’d never get back to sleep so I went to school where I subjected my friends repeatedly to my tale of adventure and gooey-eyed declarations of love for my new favorite person; my baby sister.
+I left my parents in the hospital and drove home, ready for a solid nap.
+The adrenaline coursing through my veins, however, meant I’d never get back to sleep so I went to school where I shared my morning’s adventure with my friends along with gooey-eyed declarations of love for my new favorite person; my baby sister.

 Now that I think about it, maybe I can call off my search for the perfect gift.
 What could possibly be more appreciated as she begins the next stage of her life than a first hand, eye witness account of the day that set it all in motion?